Target and Task specific Source-Free Domain Adaptive Image Segmentation: Method

+where $H$ and $W$ represent the height and width of the input image, respectively.
+Minimizing this loss helps suppress high entropy regions across different augmentations, leading to effective generation of pseudo-labels by the target model.

+\textbf{Selective Voting: } In addition to ensemble entropy minimization, we propose a selective voting strategy to further improve the quality of pseudo-labels.
+Specifically, this strategy aims to reduce false negative predictions in pseudo-label $\tilde{y}_t^n$ by utilizing the entropy maps $H(\hat{y}_t^n)$ obtained from augmented inputs described in the previous section (Eqn-\ref{eqn: ensem_ent}).
+First, we generate a selective entropy map by taking a weighted combination of no augmentation-based entropy map $H(\hat{y}_t^n)$ and augmentation-based entropy maps $H(\tilde{Y}_t^n)$:

-We then generate a false negative mask ($U_t^n$) as follows:
+where $\alpha$ is a hyper-parameter.
+Next, we generate a false negative region mask $U_t^n$ from $p(\hat{y}_t^n)$ as follows:

-In practice, we find that the optimal values for $\lambda_1$ and $\lambda_2$ is between 0.25 and 0.5.
-Finally, we suppress the false negatives in $U_t^n$ by performing $AND$ operation with the selective entropy mask ($Z_t^n$).
-Thus, the enhanced pseudo-label $\bar{y}_t^n$ is obtained using the following formulation:
+where $\lambda_1$ and $\lambda_2$ are false negative region threshold values.
+Finally, we suppress the false negatives in $U_t^n$ by performing element-wise $AND$ operation with the selective entropy mask ($Z_t^n$).
+The enhanced pseudo-label $\mathbf{\bar{{y}}_t^n}$ is obtained using the following formulation:

+where $|$ denotes the element-wise $OR$ operation.
 We visualize the intermediate steps for a sample input $x_t^n$ in Fig. \ref{stage1}.
 It can be seen that the selectively voted entropy map $H_S$ captures more consistent high entropy regions compared to the normal entropy map $H(\tilde{y}_t^n)$.
-Our enhanced pseudo-label $\bar{y}_t^n$ can also be observed to be a refined version of the original pseudo-label $\hat{y}_t^n$.
+Our enhanced pseudo-label $\mathbf{\bar{{y}}_t^n}$ can also be observed to be a refined version of the original pseudo-label $\hat{y}_t^n$.
 To train $\Theta_t^{stage1}$, we define the stage-I training loss $\mathcal{L}_{stage1}$ as: